Master-Bilt Refrigeration News & Product Information

 Controller types range from the built-in cabinet controllers to more elaborate ones typically used in walk-in coolers and freezers.
 These walk-in systems are usually optional and provide user control over a wide range of settings.
 Software loaded on each controller allows users or technicians to monitor data and program setpoints over the internet.
 Constant data access makes it possible for users to gauge a walk-in refrigeration system’s performance and ward off potential issues before they happen.

 Walk-in entry doors equipped with adjustable hinge plates can also be re-aligned when needed by loosening hinge screws, shimming and leveling the door and tightening the screws back.
-For more on adjustable hinge plates, see the “Hinge Plates Help Hold The Cold” article in the April 2014 Cool It! issue.

 In addition to utilizing spoilage-reducing equipment features and options, here are a few more pointers:

 - Cleaning a cabinet or merchandiser’s condenser coil at least once every three months will reduce wear on the compressor and prevent refrigeration system failure.
 See tips on how to clean a typical coil here.

 - Make sure there are no cold air leaks around cabinet or walk-in doors and that door gaskets are not split or otherwise damaged.
 Most gaskets are easily removed and replaced if necessary.

 - If walk-in entry doors have to be open for long periods, consider installing vinyl strip curtains or doors to help keep cold air inside.